 Each phase contains its own milestones.
 For each persona (or role), the relevant milestones are listed, together with the documents that are required to produce the defined deliverables.

 There is not a direct 1:1 relationship between the individual required documents and deliverables.

 Preparation of your project forms the basis of the entire project.
-You need to define key requirements together with clear goals and expectations for the:
+Define key requirements together with clear goals and expectations for the:

 Scope and Schedule

-How you prepare, plan and run your project and implement your solution will be affected by the restrictions you are operating under e.g. fixed budget, fixed timeline, quantity of content, quality required.
+How you prepare, plan, and run your project and implement your solution is affected by the restrictions you are operating under.
+For example, fixed budget, fixed timeline, quantity of content, quality required.

-As always, adjusting any of the factors will impact the others.
-For example reducing the time, but requiring the same level of quality will probably increase the price while reducing the quantity of content you can cater for.
+As always, adjusting any of the factors impacts the others.
+For example, reducing the time, but requiring the same quality level will probably increase the price while reducing the quantity of content you can cater for.
 Budget is often a key factor so such relationships cannot be forgotten.

 The Four Factors:

-In this phase you need to validate and confirm the goals for the project; for example:
+In this phase, you must validate and confirm the goals for the project; for example: